What is GDPR?

 At Site24x7, we care deeply about the privacy and security of all customer and performance data sent to Site24x7 for processing, so we have implemented GDPR controls as our baseline standard for all our operations worldwide.

 Before we go into detail about the various provisions and security measures that Site24x7 has implemented to be GDPR compliant, let's get some definitions out of the way.

 Personal data: Information related to an identifiable natural person.

 Data subject: The person whose data is processed

-- Data controller: Determine the purpose and means of processing data.
+Data controller: Determines the purpose and means of the processing of personal data.

 Any time personal data is accessed (including read and write operations), it's thoroughly audited on our end.

 Right to rectify